gloaec/mcms/README.md

 expose the sensors and the software components supported by cordova.
 But those errors aren't blocking, you can keep doing stuff.

-There is a much more convenient to test you app which is to use the [PhoneGap Developper App](http://app.phonegap.com/).
+There is a much more convenient way to test you app which is to use the [PhoneGap Developper App](http://app.phonegap.com/).
 With this, you'll be able to test your app directly into you device.
 Note that cordova's plugins and librairies are not usable using `phonegap serve`, so you must provide some environement hooks in your code.

 Make sure you don't browse the app twice at the same time, the phonegap's autoreload mechanism uses socket.io that gets confused and keeps reloading the